 - You can use Pasmo/Suica in other parts of Japan as well

-- Buy Suica cards from vending machines at JR stations in Tokyo.
+- Buy Suica cards from vending machines at JR stations in Tokyo, or buy a Suica card online

 - You can buy either card at Narita and Haneda airports.